 Can I Still File a Claim Against the Other Driver?

-This means we can pursue compensation from the other driver in the same manner we would use if your license was valid.
+This means we can pursue compensation from the other driver, in the same manner, we would use if your license was valid.
 The driver’s insurance will likely pay for your property damage and bodily injuries—up to their policy limits.
-We can also help you seek additional compensation for medical bills, lost wages, and pain and suffering.

 Will My Insurance Still Cover the Damage to My Vehicle or My Personal Injuries?

-If the other driver was at fault—and you suffered serious injuries in the crash—their insurance is the one that pays.
+Your insurance will still cover at least some of the costs of your accident, but your coverage might fall short of the full amount of your losses.
+If the other driver was at fault—and you suffered serious injuries (defined by Florida Statutes §627.737) in the crash—their insurance is the one that pays.
 This is true regardless of the status of your license.

 An expired license, more often than not, is the result of an honest mistake.
 Since you renew your license infrequently, it is easy to let the date slip by and continue to drive with an expired license.